HomeAdvertisingCookieless Ads: Use First-Party Data Right

 8. Account information: Self-reported preferences and profile data

-Actionable Facts for Businesses
+Actionable facts for businesses

 • Data coverage: Percentage of customer interactions captured